ymath-io/ymath.io/content/readme.md

 ## Setting up a development environment

-If this is your first time writing content for YMath, then we need to get your environment set up.
-If this isn't your first time, then you'll want to skip this step.
+you're reading this document right now, you're either on  StackEdit or Github.
+If you're on StackEdit, then skip this section, you're all good!
+If you're on Github, then sign in/ sign up before following these instructions.

 1. Make sure you have an account at https://github.com.
-If you're reading this document right now, you're either on  StackEdit or Github.
+2. Make sure Saumya has added you to the Content Management team at YMath.io.
-2. Visit https://stackedit.io/ and click "start writing" at the top of the page.
+3. Visit https://stackedit.io/ and click "start writing" at the top of the page.
+4. Open the sidebar in the right by clic

 ## Next steps